Swedish–Norwegian War: War

 The hostilities opened on 26 July with a swift Swedish naval attack against the Norwegian gunboats at Hvaler.
 The Norwegian army was evacuated and the vessels managed to escape, but they did not take part in the rest of the war.
 The main Swedish offensive came across the border at Halden, bypassing and surrounding the fortress of Fredriksten, and then continuing north, while a second force of 6,000 soldiers landed at Kråkerøy outside of Fredrikstad.
 This town surrendered the next day.
 This was the start of a pincer movement around the main part of the Norwegian army at Rakkestad.

-On the front towards Kongsvinger the forces were more evenly matched, and the Norwegian army eventually stopped the Swedish advance at Lier on 2 August, and won another victory at Matrand on 5 August.
+On the front towards Kongsvinger, the forces were more evenly matched, and the Norwegian army eventually stopped the Swedish advance at Lier on 2 August, and won another victory at Matrand on 5 August.
 On 3 August, King Christian Frederick reached the front at Østfold and was persuaded to change his strategy and use the 6,000 men stationed at Rakkestad in a counterattack against the Swedes.
-The order to counterattack was given on the 5th of August, but the order was recalled a few hours later.
+The order to counterattack was given on 5 August, but the order was recalled a few hours later.
 The Norwegian forces therefore withdrew over the Glomma river at Langnes in Askim.
 The last major battle of the war was fought on 9 August at the bridgehead at Langnes, where the Swedish forces once more were driven back.

-Sweden then attempted to outflank the Norwegian line, and successfully did so during the battle of Kjølberg Bridge on the 14th of August.
+Sweden then attempted to outflank the Norwegian line, and successfully did so during the Battle of Kjølberg Bridge on 14 August.
 The Swedes then had a clear path to Kristiania, the Norwegian capital.
 In addition, the British blockade of Norway cut off trade and military supplies, which combined with the proximity of Swedish armies eventually made the Norwegians' military situation unsustainable.

 Although the Norwegian Army had won at Langnes, it was nevertheless clear to both the Norwegian and Swedish military authorities that a defeat was inevitable.
 Even as they had managed to deliver several minor offensive blows to the Swedes, it was considered impossible to try to stop the Swedes in the long run.
 The Swedish offer of negotiations was therefore accepted as the war had put a heavy strain on the Norwegian finances.
 Every day of delay in securing Norway by the Swedes brought uncertainty to them regarding the outcome, so both parties were interested in a quick end to the war.

 To the ordinary Norwegian soldier the war had seemed ill-prepared and ill-fought.
 The defeat was blamed on Christian Frederick and the Norwegian general Haxthausen; the latter was accused of treason.
 For the Norwegian government it had probably been more of a matter of getting the best possible bargaining position, as without the support of major powers Norway's independence was impossible to secure, whereas by agreeing to talks following the victory at Langnes Norway was in a situation where it could avoid an unconditional surrender.